user1342/Tomato/README.md

 During Decoding: The same principles are applied in reverse.
 The tool decodes the stegotext by leveraging the same MEC principles to disentangle the hidden message from the natural-sounding covertext, ensuring that the message can be accurately retrieved.

-This process is powerful because it doesn't just hide the message within the text but does so in a way that the combined entropy of the stegotext and covertext is minimized.
-This makes the hidden message highly secure and the covertext virtually indistinguishable from any other text the LLM might generate.

 # ⚙️ Setup
 Tomato required Nvidia CUDA.
 Follow the steps below: